xshoji/insomnia-plugin-copy-console-and-response/README.md

 hideConnectionProcessDetails: false,
 ```

-When set to `true`, this option filters out connection process details from the timeline output.
+When set to `true`, this option filters out connection process details from the console output.
 This removes connection establishment information, TLS handshake details, and other low-level networking information that starts with an asterisk (*).

 ## How to Use